 What advice would you lend to people thinking about beginning the usage intelligence journey?

-For people beginning this process, it’s not too late.
+For people beginning the SaaS transition process, it’s not too late.
 The process around understanding customers, understanding monetization and investing in this shift is something I’d suggest investing in today.
 To me, it’s an opportunity for all of us, being foisted upon us not by just monetization models, platforms, but the world we live in today.

 Editor’s note: This interview has been lightly edited for clarity.